 10. Apache Mahout

-Apache Mahout is a distributed linear algebra framework to produce and implement scalable machine learning algorithms focused primarily on clustering, classification and batch based collaborative filtering.
-It’s implemented on top of Apache Hadoop using MapReduce paradigm.
+Apache Mahout is a distributed linear algebra framework to produce and implement scalable machine learning algorithms focused primarily on clustering, classification, and batch based collaborative filtering.
+It’s implemented on top of Apache Hadoop using the MapReduce paradigm.

 Comparing different classifiers in scikit-learn on synthetic data

 Plus Point: Relatively easy to use and comes with good tutorials and examples.